konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 ### DeploymentTargetClass (DTCLS)

-Referred from a DeploymentTarget and DeploymentTargetClaim.
-Defines DeploymentTarget properties that should be abstracted from the controller/user that creates a DTC and wants a DT to be provisioned automatically for it.
+Referred from a [DeploymentTarget] and [DeploymentTargetClaim].
+Defines [DeploymentTarget] properties that should be abstracted from the controller/user that creates a [DTC] and wants a [DT] to be provisioned automatically for it.

-In the example below you can see a class that represents a DT that grants the requestor access to a namespace.
-The requestor isn’t aware of the actual location the DT is going to be provisioned.
+In the example below you can see a class that represents a [DT] that grants the requestor access to a namespace.
+The requestor isn’t aware of the actual location the [DT] is going to be provisioned.
 The parameters section can be used to forward additional information to the provisioner.
-The reclaimPolicy field will tell the provisioner what to do with the DT once its corresponding DTC is deleted, the values can be Retain or Delete.
+The reclaimPolicy field will tell the provisioner what to do with the [DT] once its corresponding [DTC] is deleted, the values can be Retain or Delete.

 **Immutable object**: yes